springfall2008/batpred/README.md

 - Once installed you will get automatic updates from each release!
 - Enable AppDeamon in HACS: https://hacs.xyz/docs/categories/appdaemon_apps/
-- Add https://github.com/springfall2008/batpred as a custom repository of type 'AppDeamon'
+- Add https://github.com/springfall2008/batpred as a custom repository of type 'AppDaemon'
 - Click on the Repo and Download the app

-- Edit in Homeassistant config/appdeamon/apps/predbat/config/apps.yml to configure
+- Edit in Homeassistant config/appdaemon/apps/predbat/config/apps.yml to configure
 - Note that future updates will not overwrite apps.yml, but you may need to copy settings for new features across manually

 ### Manual install

-- Copy apps/predbat/predbat.py to 'config/appdeamon/apps/' directory in home assistant
+- Copy apps/predbat/predbat.py to 'config/appdaemon/apps/' directory in home assistant
-- Copy apps/predbat/apps.yml to 'config/appdeamon/apps' directory in home assistant
+- Copy apps/predbat/apps.yml to 'config/appdaemon/apps' directory in home assistant
-- Edit in Homeassistant config/appdeamon/apps/apps.yml to configure
+- Edit in Homeassistant config/appdaemon/apps/apps.yml to configure

-- If you later install with HACS then you must move the apps.yml into config/appdeamon/apps/predbat/config
+- If you later install with HACS then you must move the apps.yml into config/appdaemon/apps/predbat/config

 ## Solar forecast